 - Have a luminaire efficacy (i.e. lighting efficiency) that is greater than, or equal to, the thresholds set out in Table 1.1 below, when tested after 100 hours of continuous operation.

 - Have a power factor that is greater than, or equal to, 0.9 at its highest light output level.

-- Be able to provide a light output (in lumens) after 6000 hours of continuous operation that is not less than 90% of their initial light output (in lumens) as per schedule 5 of The Ecodesign for Energy-related Products and Energy Information (Lighting Products) Regulations 2021 No 1095.
+- Be able to provide a light output (in lumens) after 3000 hours of continuous operation that is not less than 90% of their initial light output (in lumens) as per schedule 5 of The Ecodesign for Energy-related Products and Energy Information (Lighting Products) Regulations 2021 No 1095.

-- With the exception of combined emergency lighting, individual control gear shall have a standby power not exceeding 0.5 Watts when the lighting unit incorporates an electronically addressed dimming or switching circuit.
+- With the exception of combined emergency lighting, individual control gear shall have a standby power not exceeding 0.5 Watts when the lighting unit incorporates an electronically addressed dimming, switching circuit or data logging.
 If the product is not fitted with an automatic switching or dimming circuit, the product shall not consume power when it is switched off.
 This is in line with the Schedule 3 of The Ecodesign for Energy-related Products and Energy Information (Lighting Products) Regulations 2021 No 1095.

-- White LED, Fluorescent and compact fluorescent lamps in all categories, and all light sources used in amenity, accent and display lighting fittings shall have a colour rendering index that is at least Ra 80.
-All other light sources shall have a colour rendering index of at least Ra 40.
+- White LED in all categories, and all light sources used in amenity, accent and display lighting fittings shall have a colour rendering index that is at least Ra 80.

 - If the product incorporates dimming control it shall be tested at its highest light output level.